wu-json/curse/README.md

 If the above made you cringe, then you're not alone because many others have too.
 Existing solutions to this problem have come in various forms.

-- [s(hell) Scripts](https://pythonspeed.com/articles/shell-scripts/): Works but makes viewing output for each process difficult.
+- [s(hell) Scripts](https://pythonspeed.com/articles/shell-scripts/): How do you view the ongoing output of each process?.
 You could hook into TMux or Wezterm panes but that isn't ideal for everyone.

-- [docker-compose](https://github.com/docker/compose): Requires containerizing all parts of your application.
+- [docker-compose](https://github.com/docker/compose): Requires containerizing all local resources for your application.
 Not ideal unless you have a neckbeard.

-- [process-compose](https://github.com/F1bonacc1/process-compose): Works and was my daily driver for a bit, but has a lot of features that I don't use and doesn't have the most intuitive developer experience for interacting with logs.
-Also, for what I was using it for composition caused more pain than it was worth; especially given that everyone on my team wanted to run their local setups _slightly_ differently (e.g. with remote databases).
+- [process-compose](https://github.com/F1bonacc1/process-compose): Has a lot of features I don't use and feels sluggish.

-I've used all of the above before and nothing felt quite right, so I made my own.
+Out of all of the solutions above, `process-compose` got the closest to the experience I wanted but was still far from it.

 # Features Planned